 "He's produced results while coaching young women at many levels.
 With his business experience, office organization and passion for the game, we make a great team," Marci Jobson said.

 During his time at Baylor, he has helped guide the Bears to some of their best seasons in recent memory.
-Since arriving at Baylor in 2008, he has played a significant role in increasing the program's win total each year, both overall and in Big 12 play, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
+Since arriving at Baylor in 2008, he has played a significant role in increasing the program's win total in five of the last six years, both overall and in Big 12 play, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
 Finishing with the highest ranking and best record (19-1-5) in program history, the 2012 squad ended its Sweet 16 run with the 11th spot in the final National Soccer Coaches Association of America (NSCAA) Poll.

-The last two seasons have resulted in unprecedented success as the Bears have posted 15 or more wins back-to-back for the first time in program history and have advanced past the NCAA Tournament first round both times - another program first.
+The 2011-12 seasons resulted in unprecedented success as the Bears have posted 15 or more wins back-to-back for the first time in program history and have advanced past the NCAA Tournament first round both times - another program first.